-A transition away from fossil fuels towards a clean energy alternative is an important development for India's rapidly expanding economy.
-Wind farms harness prevailing winds to create clean, renewable energy, while also providing important infrastructural, economic and social benefits for more remote communities.
+A transition away from fossil fuels towards a clean energy alternative is an important development for India’s rapidly expanding economy.
+Wind farms convert prevailing winds to generate clean, renewable electricity, while also providing important infrastructure, economic opportunities, and social benefits to remote communities.

 educated on gender rights, health and soft skills through workshops organised by Mytrah Wind

 on average per year, 2015-17